zamzamnurahman/Practicum_Flutter/README.md

 # Practicum_Flutter
-this is List learn to how development mobile programming with Dart and Flutter in Sunda : ieu sabaraha tugas kangge kumaha carana nyieun aplikasi hape make Dart jeung Flutter
+this is List learn to how development mobile programming with Dart and Flutter

+In Sunda : ieu sabaraha tugas kangge kumaha carana nyieun aplikasi hape make Dart jeung Flutter

 ## How to clone